Adeiny Hechavarria Barrera

 It was clear that the Marlins were looking to Adeiny to be a starter in the infield in 2013, although it remained to be determined at which spot exactly.
 That quandary was answered when the Marlins traded Escobar to the Tampa Bay Rays before the start of the season, giving the starting spot at SS to Adeiny.
 On May 5th, he had a career game against the Philadelphia Phillies, hitting a bases-loaded triple off Roy Halladay in the 1st and then a grand slam, also off "Doc", in the 3rd.
 His 7 RBI were a career-high and led the Marlins to an easy 14-2 win over the Phils.
 On August 10th, he was the hero of one of the Marlins' most spectacular wins of the year against the Atlanta Braves, who were trying to extend a 14-game winning streak.
 Young pitchers Alex Wood and Nathan Eovaldi had kept the ballgame scoreless until the late innings, and the scoreboard was still unspoiled when Adeiny led off the top of the 9th with his 6th triple of the year - most in the National League - to the base of the left-center wall at Turner Field; he then scored the winning run as Jordan Walden threw a wild pitch while facing Ed Lucas.
 He ended the season with a .228 average in 148 games, 30 runs scored and 42 RBIs.
 His 8 triples, with placed him 5th in the league, were his most impressive stat, but overall, his offensive value was quite poor, as witnessed by an OPS+ of only 56.
 He did play excellent defense, however.

 Adeiny took a step forward in 2014, as he raised his batting average to .276, with 20 doubles and 10 triples, 53 runs scored and 34 RBI in 146 games.
 His OPS+ rose to 85, which combined with his excellent fielding, made him a useful player.
 Back as the Marlins' starting shortstop in 2015, he continued to show improvement with the bat.
 In 130 games, he hit .281 with 5 homers and 48 RBIs, bringing his OPS+ to 92. he scored a career-high 54 runs that year.
 In 2016, however, he took a step back, with his average falling to .236 in 155 games.
 He still produced a few extra-base hits - he had 17 doubles, 6 triples and 5 homers in 2015 and 17 doubles, 6 triples and 3 homers in 2016 - but his OBP fell to .283 and his OPS+ to 63, making it difficult for the Marlins to carry his bat, even if his fielding remained stellar.
 In 2017, the injury bug bit him, as he was limited to 20 games over the first three months, during which he hit .277 with 1 homer an 6 RBIs.
 In his absence, rookie J.T.
 Riddle showed some promise and on June 26th, the Marlins decided to trade him to the Tampa Bay Rays in return for two prospects, Braxton Lee and Ethan Clark.
+He played 77 games for Tampa, hitting .257 with 7 homers and 24 RBIs.

 - Santiago de Cuba sports blog